 Do not plunge a hot pan into cold water.
 While Le Creuset's enamel is designed to be the most durable on the market, thermal shock may still occur, resulting in cracking or loss of enamel.

 One careless move in the kitchen could send a small fracture through your pan.
 Ideally, you should never heat your cast iron above medium-high heat.
 Because it retains heat so well, medium heat is all you truly need when preheating and cooking.

 So it happened.
 Your old cast iron pans have a few small cracks.
 When your cast iron cracks, but doesn't break, can you fix it?
 There are many welding techniques for repairing cracked cast iron, but welding cast iron is tricky because it behaves differently than other metals.
 Because it is brittle and has a tendency to crack when the weld cools, it's best to take it to a professional welder if you're not well versed in the industrial arts.

 Instead of tossing in the towel and ordering a new pan, though, you can try to rescue your pan without having to weld cast iron.
 Sciencing has an excellent how-to on repairing cast iron without welding, and it involves using a brazing torch and a filler rod.
-You'll also need sand to heal those cracks.
+You'll also need sand to heal those cracks or build up.

 In the end, it's best to consider either retiring the pan or having it welded by a professional.
-Ultimately, the price you'd pay for the work of a welder might not make sense and you might be better off buying a new pan.
+Ultimately, the price you'd pay for the work of a welder might not make sense and you might be better off buying a new pan from Amazon.
 If it was an antique cast iron skillet from your great grandmother, though, the cast iron repair might be worth it.